bmarian/sadness-chan/README.md

 ![GitHub Latest Release](https://img.shields.io/github/release/bmarian/sadness-chan?style=for-the-badge)
 ![Foundry Version](https://img.shields.io/badge/FoundryVTT-0.7.4-blueviolet?style=for-the-badge)

 ### This module is no longer in active development.
-We will plan to fix bugst or problems introduced by new foundry versions.
+We only plan to fix bugs or problems introduced by new foundry versions.
 If anyone want's to fork this module and add any features, feel free, you have our blessings.
 A chat 'bot' for FoundryVTT that's full of 'happy' and 'motivational' messages, to pick you up when your rolls let you down.